Contracts, what you should know before you sign.

 Be sure to get copies

 Get a copy of the contract with all changes, initials and signatures at the time you sign!
 This way the other party (and you) cannot make changes to the contract and then claim they were done at the time of signing.
 Also, many contracts contain more than one page.
 Be sure to initial (and have the other parties initial) each page and that each page contains the names of both parties involved and the date and name of the contract (all of which should be on the first page of the contract).
-If the change is given on a separate page, like the example to the right, be sure that each party has initialed it, that the information is correct, that it is dated, and that both parties are listed.
+If the change is given on a separate page, like the example shown here, be sure that each party has initialed it, that the information is correct, that it is dated, and that both parties are listed.
 Also be sure that the original contract is listed on the change somewhere.

 Don’t let the other party add “fees” to something that you owe by using a fine print clause that is confusing and/or hard to read.
 Be sure you read everything or have a lawyer go over it before you sign.
-Clauses like “if the loan is paid before agreed upon date you agree to pay a penalty of not more than 27% of the total amount of the contract ” or “late payments will be penalized at a rate of 5% daily for each day that the payment is late ”.Other examples: if there was a statement saying you would owe a fee if you paid the payment before the due date (mailed payments are usually mailed so that they arrive a day or two before the payment is due); or if there was a statement that said if you were even so much as 1 day late, the finance charge would be raised to 3x the going rate.
+Clauses like “if the loan is paid before agreed upon date you agree to pay a penalty of not more than 27% of the total amount of the contract ” or “late payments will be penalized at a rate of 5% daily for each day that the payment is late ”.Other examples: if there was a statement saying you would owe a fee if you paid the payment before the due date (mailed payments are usually mailed so that they arrive a day or two before the payment is due); or if there was a statement that said if you were even so much as one day late, the finance charge would be raised to three times the going rate.
 Statements like this are usually at the bottom of the contract in really small print with several paragraphs of information that is difficult to read and follow.
 Done legally, but also seemingly done purposely to confuse.
 Don’t sign if you don’t understand it!

 Verbal contracts can be just as binding in some states and some countries.
 Be careful when agreeing to something.
 Get it in writing and make sure you know what it is you are agreeing to as well as what the other party is agreeing to.
 Verbal contracts are difficult to prove in court without several witnesses and perhaps a draft of the agreement that is signed or initialed by each party.
 Personal agreements are even more difficult to prove.
 Don't get into a verbal agreement and then have it backfire because there was nothing written down.